malhotrajat/i-love-data/_posts/2018-02-26-MatrixFactorization.md

 **Toy Story = 30% Action + 60% Comedy + 0% Romance + ...**

-Well, the values of the vectors pu and qi exactly correspond to the coefficients that we have assigned to each latent factor:
+Well, the values of the vectors p<sub>u</sub> and q<sub>i</sub> exactly correspond to the coefficients that we have assigned to each latent factor:

 **pAlice=(10%,  10%,  50%, ...)**